 - TREK-Adventure: Traditional and non-traditional activities such as team initiatives, high and low ropes, indoor and outdoor rock climbing, nature-assisted activities and non-competitive games.
 Seasonal outdoor activities include boating, sledding, snowshoeing, hiking, swimming, fun in the sand or snow.

-- TREK-CHILL: A 6-week snowboarding program for at-risk teens who would not normally get the chance to snowboard, paired with TREK-Adventure activites.
+- TREK-CHILL: A 6-week snowboarding program for at-risk teens who would not normally get the chance to snowboard, paired with TREK-Adventure activities.
 All equipment and instruction are provided by Burton Snow Board’s nonprofit CHILL.

 - TREK-NYPUM (National Youth Project Using Mini-Bikes): In partnership with Devereux and RFK Children’s Action Corps, LUK provides classroom curriculum and mini-bike riding lessons to facilitate change in at-risk youth.